ricrocha82/cressent/docs/_source/quickstart.md

 # Quickstart

 If you are running CRESSENT for the first time, follow the steps below to learn how to perform a complete ssDNA virus analysis.
-This guide uses Naryaviridae family sequences as an example from [Dai et al](https://www.researchsquare.com/article/rs-6208723/v1), following the workflow demonstrated in our test dataset.
+In this tutorial, we use sequences from the Naryaviridae family as an example, based on the dataset from [Dai et al](https://www.researchsquare.com/article/rs-6208723/v1), and demonstrate the workflow using our test dataset.

+You can download the data from the corresponding [folder](https://github.com/ricrocha82/cressent/tree/main/test) in the GitHub repository.

 ## Setting up the environment